vertesy/Single-Cell-Omics-Course/docs/README.md

 - ~15 people.
 - Combination of lectures (powerpoint/slide based) and on-hands programming in a computer lab / own laptop in R.
 - Full-day course, 5 days a week,  2 weeks.
-- Assignments
+- Assignments.

 ### Prerequisites

 - !!!
 In case we cannot get a computer lab, you need to bring your own laptop.
-  - If you don't have one, please contact us
+  - If you don't have one, please contact us.
 - You also need to install [RStudio](https://www.rstudio.com/products/rstudio/) on your laptop before the course (it's free).

 The course is intended for those who have basic familiarity with:

-- Molecular biology of the cell, especially gene expression and RNA-bioloy
+- Molecular biology of the cell, especially gene expression and RNA-biology.

-- Statistics
+- Statistics.

 - R programming language.

   - > *You can learn about this free language and editor at Rstudio [here](https://scholar.harvard.edu/dromney/online-resources-learning-r) and [here](https://www.rstudio.com/online-learning/#r-programming).*

-  - If you are unfamiliar with R, you can also apply for the **[Exploratory data analysis in R](https://vertesy.github.io/Exploratory-data-analysis-in-R/)** course
+  - If you are unfamiliar with R, you can also apply for the **[Exploratory data analysis in R](https://vertesy.github.io/Exploratory-data-analysis-in-R/)** course.